OWRC/interpolants/interpolation/calc/rdpa-collection-verification/steps.md

+# Steps to creating

 # 1. Hourly scalars to Hourly Basin
 > workflow: `preprocessMSCtoBasinsHourly.xml`

 ## MSC scalars
-1. Scrape MSC for recent data, executed from FEWS
+1. Scrape MSC for recent data, executed from FEWS.
 1. Import scraped MSC hourly scalars into FEWS.
 1. Export hourly MSC .nc from FEWS, from 1989-10-01